 Recreation Integration Victoria facilitates active lifestyles for people with disabilities while also promoting socialization and access to community-based leisure and recreation opportunities.
-All R.I.V. services are consumer focused.
-Service is provided through five principle means:
+All R.I.V. services are client focused.
+Service is provided through five principal means:

 Leisure Planning and Referral

 1:1 assistance to the individual in identifying their leisure and recreation interests and where they can pursue them in their local community.